PrimeAC/C-ITS/README.md

-# Project-RV
+# Cooperative Intelligent Transportation System (C-ITS)

-Repository for the project of the Vehicular Networks class.
+#Repository for the project of the Vehicular Networks class.

 To run the application preform the following steps: